-5 Top Weekly TSXV Stocks: Amex Hits High-Grade Gold | INN
+5 Top Weekly TSXV Stocks: Amex Hits High-grade Gold | INN

 Aurcana

-Aurcana is a silver-focused Canadian company, with interests in the Revenue-Virginius mine in Colorado, which it is focusing on bringing back to production, and the Shafter silver project in Texas, which is on care and maintenance, but fully updated with permitting and with a revised preliminary economic assessment.
+Aurcana is a silver-focused company with interests in the Revenue-Virginius mine in Colorado, which it is focusing on bringing back to production, and the Shafter silver project in Texas, which is on care and maintenance, but fully updated with permitting and with a revised preliminary economic assessment.

-Aurcana’s most recent news was from September 3, when it closed on a private placement that raised C$8.92 million which will go towards Revenue-Virginius.
+Aurcana’s most recent news was from September 3, when it closed on a private placement that raised C$8.92 million; proceeds will go towards Revenue-Virginius.

 On the TSXV, Aurcana was trading at C$0.34 last Friday, up 17.24 percent over the previous week.